jonathansillito/open-source-project-course/modules/collaboration.md

 * Discussed and approved here https://github.com/ruby/dev-meeting-log/blob/master/2025/DevMeeting-2025-07-10.md#bug-21360-inconsistent-support-for-exceptioncause-in-fiberraise-and-threadraise-ioquatix (by matz during a dev meeting)
 * Decision: merge

+**Example 3 (big change):** Naturally, the coordination effort for more significant changes would be, well more significant.
+(PEP or ...)

 ### Soft skills

 Your ability to contribute to an open source project, will be influenced by how well you connect with people in the project, and how well you understand the culture and follow the processes used by the team.
 Over time your ability to contribute will be enhanced as you further develop relationships and your reputation.
 Here are a couple additional thoughts: